I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female. What does this mean and is it accurate?

 2) Right, so I’m — supposedly — an INTJ female.
 Fine.
 What does this mean?
 Does it mean anything?
 What am I supposed to do with this information?
 (Answer: write and publish a blog article).

-I’ve chosen path two.
-Reading through the dearth of online literature about this — there are quite a few things which are spot on with the categorisation.
-Other stuff — not so much.
+Reading through the masses of online literature about this — there are quite a few things which are spot on with the categorisation.

-But here are some of the things that got me nodding (vigorously):
+Here are some of the things that got me nodding and feeling understood…

-Yeah, no kidding.
-I’ve always been more than happy with my own company and need a lot of alone time in order to be able to cope with the outside world and the people in it.
+Very true.
+I’ve always been more than happy with my own company and need a lot of alone time in order to be able to cope with the outside world.
+I have my best ideas and do my most creative and constructive work when I’m on my own and can fully hear my own voice inside my head, free of external interference or interruption.

 I once read that, in 18th century England, rich people used to have “decorative hermits” in their gardens, as a kind of novelty feature to show off to visitors.
-It is a damned shame that this has fallen out of fashion because that is THE job for me!
+It is a damned shame that this has fallen out of fashion because I think I’d be really good at it.

-2) I prefer working on my own or in a small group.
+2) I prefer working on my own or with one or two people I trust

 INTJs apparently value efficiency over cooperation and that is definitely my opinion on the matter.
-The scattergun approach to tasks that often results from working in a large team used to stress me out no end when I worked in an office and got co-opted into a “fun” teamwork task. (“How about we all stand up and say a few words about ourselves?”
-How about no?)
+The scattergun approach to tasks that often results from working in a large group used to stress me out no end when I worked in an office and got co-opted into a “fun” teamwork task.

-Oh my good grief — YES.
 As I have written elsewhere, I never rebelled, or went out of my way to annoy authority or acted with malice towards it.
-I just have massive difficulty in submitting to leaders I don’t respect or trust or who are constantly nit-picking and micromanaging.
+I just have considerable difficulty with submitting to leaders I don’t respect or trust or who are constantly nit-picking and micromanaging.

-I have always felt that it is moral obligation to question the status quo if it is not working or if you can think of a better solution.
+I have always felt that it is moral obligation to question the status quo if it is not working or if you can think of a better way of doing things.
 Good bosses get this and welcome fresh ideas.
 Unfortunately, the bosses I had in my pretty unhappy career in regular employment were all deference-obsessed or chronically insecure about what they saw as an insubordinate assault on their authority.

 I’m never, EVER going back: I would need a shedload of Valium.
 Or a lobotomy.
 Or both.